Ipoh railway station: Ipoh Station Square and Ipoh cenotaph

 The Ipoh station is fronted by a large square known as the Ipoh Station Square.
 For much of its early history the square is a lawn sparsely lined with trees; a garden park was eventually built over the site over the course of the 1970s and 1980s, incorporating heavier vegetation, tiled and paved pathways, and a plaza containing sculptures and fountains.
-Between 2011 and 2013 the entire square was heavily stripped and rebuilt as an open plaza featuring minimalist terraces, and wider open lawn patches.
-The reconstructed square is rebranded as the "Ipoh Heritage Square", serving as the starting point of the Ipoh heritage trail.
+Between 2011 and 2013, the entire square was heavily stripped and rebuilt as an open plaza featuring minimalist terraces, and wider open lawn patches.
+The reconstructed square was rebranded as the "Ipoh Heritage Square", serving as the starting point of the Ipoh heritage trail.